Marisa Davila: Early life

 Davila was born 1997, and raised in Murfreesboro, Tennessee, (near Nashville).
 Her parents were both involved in the music industry: her mother Julie Davila as a drummer, percussion teacher, clinician of marching percussion, and PAS board director; and her father Lalo Davila, who is first generation Mexican American, as an author, professor of music, and percussion director at Middle Tennessee State University.

-Davila has experienced music rehearsals and band practice, since the tender age of six, along with her older sister, Danielle.
+Davila has experienced music rehearsals and band practice since the age of six, along with her older sister, Danielle.
 She has participated in theatre and acting and dance classes, and has had regular voice-over parts.
 Aged from 10 onwards, she has participated in many theatrical productions, and has performed with the Nashville Symphony.
 In 2014, at the age of 17, Davila sought to expand her acting career, by moving to Los Angeles, California, with her mother, while at the same time, after much private tuition, earned herself an online diploma.
 Davila completed a course in the Lyndon Technique, she is a member of SAG-AFTRA, and currently (2023) resides in Valley Village, California.